cisnerosf/hetzner-metal-kubernetes/README.md

 3. Check the server assignments for your vSwitch:
    - If the problematic server is missing from the vSwitch, add it using: `./utils.py set_vswitch <hostname>`
 4. Check if the server is assigned to other vSwitches, remove it from the incorrect vSwitch(s) in the dashboard

+## On-premises setup

+If you're deploying an on‑prem Kubernetes cluster on private cloud infrastructure, automating OS installation across nodes accelerates setup and reduces human error.
+PXE provisioning is a widely used, reliable approach: a DHCP/TFTP service provides network boot files so machines can boot via the network and perform unattended OS installs.

+Canonical’s MAAS (Metal-as-a-Service) is a full-featured open-source platform that provides DHCP, TFTP, PXE orchestration, image management, and hardware discovery to provision and manage bare-metal servers at scale.

+[MAAS](https://canonical.com/maas/docs) provides functionality analogous to [Hetzner’s Rescue System](https://docs.hetzner.com/robot/dedicated-server/troubleshooting/hetzner-rescue-system/).